Getting started with MQTT on Android using Mosquitto

 The application will interact with an MQTT client (hosted by a PC) via the broker.
 The Mosquitto broker will act as an intermediary between the two clients, enabling them to exchange MQTT data by facilitating publishing and subscribing operations.
 Figure 1 below shows the setup of the project.

-The application consists of two different Android activities
+The application consists of two different Android activities:

-• The first allows the authentication process
+- The first allows the authentication process

-• The second allows basic MQTT operations, like publish, subscribe, unsubscribe, and disconnect.
+- The second allows basic MQTT operations, like publish, subscribe, unsubscribe, and disconnect.

+For this project, I will use the on-premises version of Pro Mosquitto, which will run on a docker container, for which you can find a detailed setup guide here.
 The Pro edition of the well-known Mosquitto MQTT broker includes an extended set of functionalities.
 If you want to know about the advantages of using the pro version, you can refer to this comparison.

 Mosquitto and Android: the project setup